PassbirdCo/MetaKeepCodeSamples/lambda/voting/README.md

 # How to invoke a Lambda Method on behalf of users by getting their consent.

-If you want to invoke a lambda method on behalf of user, you need their consent.
+If you want invoke lambda function using user's wallet then, you need their consent.
 To get a consent you need to use METAKEEP SDK.
 Run the following commands for end to end tutorial for Lambda Invocation through user.

 Start a Mock Server by running the following command in the `lambda/voting/backend` directory.